johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Discipleship represents a form of learning that is *called out* of students or disciples, under the guidance and direction of a facilitator, mentor, educator or teacher.
 People in these roles come alongside motivated learners, not to direct them forcefully, but to assist, encourage, facilitate and draw out the *learning-through-living* that is continuously taking place within those being discipled.

-Regular discipleship groups are a good way to begin fermenting interpersonal interaction, however they usually need to be supplemented by informal exchanges that allow mutual exchange, encounter, openness and listening.
-Time for companionship and friendship, during which we can share both painful realities stretching or testing our faith and hopes and dreams sustaining us.
+Regular discipleship groups are a good way to begin fermenting interpersonal interaction, however they usually need to be supplemented by informal exchanges that allow mutual encounter, openness and listening.
+Time for companionship and friendship, during which it is possible to share both painful realities stretching or testing our faith and hopes and dreams sustaining us.

-Without this, learning groups risk feeling too impersonal, theoretical or disjointed from daily life.
+Without this, learning groups may risk feeling too impersonal, theoretical or removed from daily life.
 However, unlike formal, classroom learning, this sort of practical, interpersonal, *open-to-the-other* kind of learning is rarely neat and tidy and may even seem chaotic at times.
 It is, though, potentially highly effective.

 ### Who can facilitate? ###